NaiyanJones/naiyanjones.github.io/_posts/2020-06-09-updating-reddit-research.md

 ### Switching to Zotero

 In the process of winding down from my postgraduate I wanted to keep my references for, well, reference and further reading.
-I decided to switch to Zotero from RefWorks given it was free and open source.
+I decided to switch to [Zotero](https://www.zotero.org/) from RefWorks given it was free and open source.
 In the transfer process a lot of my references were corrupted.
 Now during lockdown with a lot of time on my hands I'm slowly building my database back again and manually reviewing that the citations are correct.
 All 700 plus of them.
 Fun.

 ### Onwards research!

 In all respects I could have stopped and not bothered continuing with this research.
 Why didn't I?

 Firstly, and honestly, I still find Reddit and studies on or involving it fascinating.
-There's such a diversity of articles and papers.
+[There's such a diversity of articles and papers](http://naiyanjones.com/reddit/reddit-and-academic-research/).
 Of disciplines.
 Approaches.
 Research interests and phenomena studied.
 There's definitely enough to keep me interested.
 Even though I haven't been updating files I still check out my Google Scholar alerts every week or so.

 Secondly, I have time on my hands during lockdown and being under-employed.
 There's only so much time you can waste on your laptop.
 Time do something more productive.
+From leaning R and Python for future projects, to [building this webiste](http://naiyanjones.com/personal/how-i-built-this-website/), and "finishing" my Reddit search.

 Lastly, to be a bit brazen, I believe it's a good thing to give back to Social Science™.
 Over the months I've had researchers and students reach out to me.
 From early years researchers, tenured and professors.
 From undergraduate and postgraduate students.
 And helping someone gives me a nice warm fuzzy feeling.
 Call it a bit of altruism or cognitive self-interest for you economists out there.